 "If, Ānanda, Mahā Pajāpati Gotamī accepts the eight chief rules, let that be reckoned by her as the form of her ordination," said the Buddha, finally yielding to the entreaties of Venerable Ānanda.
-The Eight chief rules are as follows:
+The Eight chief rules 138 are as follows:

-1. A bhikkhuṇī, even of a hundred years' standing by $upasampad\bar{a},^{139}$ should salute a bhikkhu, rise up before him, rev-
+1. A bhikkhuṇī, even of a hundred years' standing by $upasampad\bar{a}$, should salute a bhikkhu, rise up before him, reverence him, and perform all proper duties towards him though he had received the higher ordination that very day.

-138. Some of these rules will not be intelligible to the lay readers as they pertain to Vinaya Discipline.
+^{138.} Some of these rules will not be intelligible to the lay readers as they pertain to Vinaya Discipline.

-- erence him, and perform all proper duties towards him though he had received the higher ordination that very day. - 2.
-A bhikkhuṇī should not spend a retreat (vassa) in a place where there is no bhikkhu. - 3.
-Every fortnight a bhikkhunī should ask from the order of bhikkhus the time of $uposatha^{140}$ meeting and when a bhikkhu would come to admonish them. - 4.
-The pavāraṇa ceremony after the retreat should be held by a bhikkhuṇī in the presence of both bhikkhus and bhikkhuṇīs (to inquire whether through any of the three ways of seeing, hearing, or suspicion a wrong has been done.) - 5.
-A bhikkhuṇī who has committed a major offence should undergo $m\bar{a}natta^{142}$ discipline in the presence of the order of both bhikkhus and bhikkhuṇīs. - 6.
+- 2. A bhikkhuṇī should not spend a retreat (vassa) in a place where there is no bhikkhu. - 3.
+Every fortnight a bhikkhuṇī should ask from the order of bhikkhus the time of uposatha140 meeting and when a bhikkhu would come to admonish them. - 4.
+The pavārana141 ceremony after the retreat should be held by a bhikkhunī in the presence of both bhikkhus and bhikkhunīs (to inquire whether through any of the three ways of seeing, hearing, or suspicion a wrong has been done.) - 5.
+A bhikkhuṇī who has committed a major offence should undergo mānatta142 discipline in the presence of the order of both bhikkhus and bhikkhunīs. - 6.
 A female novice (sikkhamānā), who is trained in the six rules for two years, should receive the higher ordination from the order of bhikkhus and bhikkhunīs. - 7.
-A bhikkhuṇī should on no account rebuke or abuse a bhikkhu. - 8.
-Henceforth bhikkhuṇīs should not give admonition to bhikkhus, but bhikkhus should admonish bhikkhuṇīs.
+A bhikkhunī should on no account rebuke or abuse a bhikkhu. - 8.
+Henceforth bhikkhunīs should not give admonition to bhikkhus, but bhikkhus should admonish bhikkhunīs.